brkagithub/blockchainBlog/README.md

 ## All articles page preview (Night Mode is on here)
 ![image](images/nightModeAllArticles.png)

-The articles are fetched with getStaticProps and all content appears in SEO (Search engine optimization).
+The articles are fetched with getStaticProps (with revalidate) and all content appears in SEO (Search engine optimization).
 You can click any article to read it.

 ## Write article page preview